squonkbadger/datathink-a3/README.md

 The dataset contains information about references concerning latent tuberculosis and cascade of care.

 ## The Algorithm
 The goal of the algorithm is to allow the user to select a parameter and a parameter value in order to obtain a subset of the dataset containing only references satisfying the parameter.
+The subset is retuned to the user as an APA-style reference list.

 ## The Website
 The website providing information about the project can be reached through the following link <https://squonkbadger.github.io/datathink-a3/>